BodonFerenc/NanosecPeriodicTimer/README.md

 runs a time check based periodic timer for 30 seconds.
 The frequency of triggers is 20000, i.e. 20000 events per second and the planned and actual trigger times are saved in file `out/timer.csv`.
 Pass `bysleep` as first parameter for a sleep based timer.

 The program will output a few useful information, e.g the planned delays between triggers and the average of actual and planned delays.
-You can get a full distribution of the delays, .e.g by a simple q process:
+You can get a full distribution of the delays, .e.g by a simple q/kdb+ process (located in directory `$QHOME` as per the [installation guide](https://code.kx.com/q/learn/install/)):

 ```
 $ q